themoos/essential-moos/Essentials/pShare/readme.md

 - it supports command line configuration and from a .moos file
 - it can be completely configured from the command line

-It is worth, straight offthe bat, understanding how in usage termspShareis
+It is worth, straight offthe bat, understanding how in usage terms, pShare is different from pMOOSBridge

-different frompMOOSBridge

-- pShareunlikepMOOSBridgeonly supports UDP (or multicast which is a kind of UDP)
+- pShare, unlike pMOOSBridge, only supports UDP (or multicast which is a kind of UDP)
-- You need one instance of pShare per community (compare this topMOOSBridge where a single instance could be used to bridge any number of communi- ties)
+- You need one instance of pShare per community (compare this to pMOOSBridge where a single instance could be used to bridge any number of communi- ties)
-- CurrentlypShareonly supports sharing of up to 64K messages
+- Currently, pShare only supports sharing of up to 64K messages

 ### 1.1 Why UDP?

-UDP is, of course, a lossy affair - there is no guarrantee that messages will

-get through and indeedpShareis intended for use in just such situations.
-Use

-pSharewhen you want, when possible, to get messages between communities

-and yet you don’t mind dropping a few messages.
-Perhaps this applies when

-you have a deployed robot out in the wilds and the wireless link simply doesn’t

-suport tcp/ip as well as you might hope.^1

-(^1) If you do mind loosing things then you must use tcp/ip (standard MOOS) and if you have a lossy connection you will spend years waiting for data.
+UDP is, of course, a lossy affair - there is no guarrantee that messages will get through and indeedpShareis intended for use in just such situations.
+Use pSharewhen you want, when possible, to get messages between communities and yet you don’t mind dropping a few messages.
+Perhaps this applies when you have a deployed robot out in the wilds and the wireless link simply doesn’t support tcp/ip as well as you might hope.
+If you do mind loosing things then you must use tcp/ip (standard MOOS) and if you have a lossy connection you will spend years waiting for data.